zeevgoshen/Permutations_Service/README.md

 and the value is the count of this letter, in the complete word.

-2. The algorithm then chooses a character, and computes all matching permutations of the remaining letters and append those to the already picked "prefix".
+2. The algorithm then chooses a character, and computes all matching permutations of the remaining letters and append those to the already picked "prefix", recursively.

 3. Before starting the search, the input word is convereted to lower-case.

-*KNOWN ISSUES
+<b>*KNOWN ISSUES</b>

 -No UI updates on long words being permutated.